Your Recipe Reference for Ragas Live(stream) Festival 2020 @ Home

 In a mixer, beat softened butter and both sugar until soft and creamy, scraping down the sides.
 Add the eggs and vanilla, and continue to beat on high for 3-5 minutes until soft and fluffy.

-Add 1/2 cup flour, garam masala and baking soda, and beat on low until combined.
+Add 1/2 cup flour, garam masala and baking powder, and beat on low until combined.
 Continue to add flour 1/2 a cup at time until fully incorporated, scraping the sides of the bowl down.